The Application of Compassion

 As I read Rinpoche’s writings on the eight worldly concerns and the renunciation of these concerns as a path towards Buddhadharma, correct conduct that leads to awakening, the message truly resonated with me.
 The eight worldly concerns are:

-To be happy with praised
+To be happy when praised

 To be unhappy when we are insulted (or even not praised)